 What is the Micro-Loan Programme (MLP)?

-The MLP was founded in 2001 to help SMEs face their financial hurdles by paving the way for easy financing.
-These financing are in the form of micro loans.
-What are micro loans?
-Micro loans are essentially working capital loans, like an overdraft or line-of-credit.
+These financings are in the form of micro-loans.
+What are micro-loans?
+Micro-loans are essentially working capital loans, like an overdraft or line-of-credit.
 They are recommended for SMEs because they are flexible and easy to manage.
 However, do you know if your company qualifies for the MLP?

 Related Read: 2 more funding programs to get SMEs.